 Most explanations of the conceptual core of my work focused on the monstrous feminine, or the dichotomies of the beautiful and the abject, the sacred and the profane.

 While accurate, the true core of my work goes deeper still, but I intentionally kept it out of the conversations I had about my work, the way I explained the work to others, and even sometimes to myself.
 Often my conceptual explanations were vague, but purposefully so.
-I was interested in what my images evoked and provoked in the viewer without anything guiding their judgments too directly.
+I was interested in what my images evoked and provoked in the viewer without any declarative context guiding their judgments too directly.

-But of course, I kept self-portraiture out of the conversation as well because I didn’t want to talk about myself; I did not want to feel obligated to explain how I fit into these often disturbing images.
+But of course, I kept self-portraiture out of the conversation because I didn’t want to talk about myself; I did not want to feel obligated to explain how I fit into these often disturbing images.
 I did not want to be vulnerable in that way.

 I paint because I must, because there is too much within my mind and my heart to be contained within my own self; I paint because I must express, I must expunge, this filthy excess of feeling and fear and wonderment and beauty.
 I paint because I am overwhelmed, I am at the mercy of chaos, and I must develop an order to this chaos, to channel it, to make sense of it, to find the most strange beauty in it.
 I paint so that I don’t lose touch with myself and my being.
 I paint to create meaning where there may not be meaning.
 I paint to create beauty out of the most abject matter; I paint to find and reveal and revel in the beauty of the abject.
 I paint because life, its chaos and misery and fear and shear beauty and abundance and fecundity, are more than I can bear.
 I paint because I want to show the beauty in the darkness, and the darkness in the beauty.
 I paint because the dualities of life and nature are unfathomably awesome and infinitely complex and I must distill my baffled adoration of these by pushing colored mud around on a surface or else I will disconnect and dissociate entirely from myself and the rest of existence.
 I paint to both keep the void at bay, and to honor the immensely incomprehensible nature of the void.